vedikasharma2801/23UADS4170-vedikasharma-NN-lab-2025/exp03/README.md

 ## Comments on the Experiment

-### Strengths
+### ✅ **Strengths**
-- Basic Neural Network Implementation
+- Clear Neural Network Implementation
-- Dataset Handling
-- Normalization and One-Hot Encoding
-- Optimization and Loss Function
+- Efficient Dataset Loading and Preprocessing
-- Evaluation:
-The implementation of accuracy calculation using TensorFlow operations is well-executed, providing reliable performance metrics.

-### Limitations
--**Use of TensorFlow 1.x:**
+- Proper Use of TensorFlow Operations
+- Effective Performance Metrics Evaluation

+### ⚠️ **Limitations & Suggested Improvements**
+1. **TensorFlow 1.x Compatibility:**
-The code uses tf.compat.v1 and tf.disable_v2_behavior(), which limits compatibility with modern TensorFlow versions.
-Migrating to TensorFlow 2.x would ensure long-term support and more efficient development.
+    - The code uses `tf.compat.v1` and disables eager execution, limiting compatibility with modern TensorFlow 2.x.

--**Random Initialization of Weights and Biases:** tf.random_normal may not be the best choice for initializing weights.
-Using techniques like Xavier or He initialization could improve training stability and convergence.
+    - Consider migrating to TensorFlow 2.x using `tf.keras.Sequential` for simpler code.

+2. **Weight Initialization:**
+    - Using `tf.random.truncated_normal` may result in poor training convergence.
+    - Implement Xavier or He initialization for better performance.

--**Lack of Dropout or Regularization:**
+3. **Lack of Regularization:**
-No dropout or L2 regularization is applied, which may lead to overfitting.
-Implementing these techniques can enhance generalization.
+    - No dropout or L2 regularization is used.

--**Limited Error Handling:**
-The use of tf.errors.OutOfRangeError for catching the end of the dataset is not optimal.
-Using for batch_x, batch_y in train_data: would be more Pythonic.

--**Evaluation on Entire Test Set at Once:**
+    - Add `tf.nn.dropout` or L2 regularization to prevent overfitting.

+4. **Evaluation Method:**
-Evaluating accuracy using the entire test set might lead to memory issues.
-It’s recommended to compute accuracy in batches.
+    - Evaluating accuracy on the entire test set at once may cause memory issues.
+    - Perform batch-wise evaluation for more efficient memory usage.

--**Lack of Learning Rate Scheduling:**
+5. **Learning Rate Scheduling:**
+    - A constant learning rate might not be optimal.
-Implementing a learning rate scheduler using tf.keras.optimizers.schedules can significantly improve training convergence.
+    - Implement learning rate decay using `tf.keras.optimizers.schedules`.

+---

+## Conclusion

+This project successfully implemented a neural network using TensorFlow for MNIST digit classification.
+By making the suggested improvements, the model can achieve even better accuracy and generalization.
+Happy coding!